 David Speck was born in New York City in 1945, but his parents moved to Alexandria when he was six weeks old.
 He is Managing Director of Investments for Speck Caudron Investment Group of Wachovia Securities.
 He has been a very active member of Alexandria's Chamber of Commerce since 1978.
 He was also a member of the Alexandria City Council for several terms.
 The interview was confined to questions supplied by the Curator of the Lyceum; since Mr. Speck had only half an hour of his business day to devote to this interview, subject matter was confined to the specific questions.
 The interviewer and transcriber is a volunteer at the Alexandria Archaeology Museum.

 Sarah O. Strother was born in 1938 in Farmville, Virginia.
 She moved with her parents and older sister to Alexandria when she was two years old and has lived in different locations in Old Town since then.
-She remembers early days at play and at school, family meals and entertainment, and raising her two children.
+She remembers early days at play and at school, family meals and

 John and Mary Sullivan live in the Del Ray area of Alexandria.
 John grew up there and Mary has lived there since her marriage in 1946.
 They describe the businesses and families of their neighborhood, and what it was like for their children in the fifties and sixties as they were growing up.
 John had a long career with the FBI.
 Mary was a homemaker, a community and church volunteer, and also held some professional positions.
 They are a couple who has seen the neighborhood change throughout the years.